oscarkarnalim/CSTRANGE/README.md

 ### Submission type
 Single file: each submission is represented with either a program file or a sub-directory with one program file.
 Multiple files in a directory: each submission is represented with a sub-directory containing multiple files.
 All files will be concatenated prior comparison.
+Multiple files in a zip: each submission is represented with a zip.
+The zio will be unzipped and all of its files will be concatenated prior comparison.

+### Submission language
+The language of the submissions.
+All USTRANGE features work on Java and Python.
+Other languages are only supported by JPlag (pseudo-semantic similarity).

+### Explanation language
+The language of similarity explanation.
+This is STRANGE's core feature to help instructors or higher officials understand the reported similarities.
+The oprions are English and Indonesian.

+### Minimum similarity threshold
+The minimum percentage of similarity for a program pair to be reported.
+The value is from 0 to 100 inclusive.
+The threshold will be applied to the highest level of similarity.
+For example, type III will be selected if all types of similarities are considered.
+Type II will be selected if only type I and type II similarities are considered.

+### Minimum matching length
+It defines how many similar tokens ('words') are required for a code segment to be reported.
+Larger value will mitigate the occurrence of coincidental similarity, but it will make the tool less resilient to program disguises.

+### Template directory path
+This refers to a directory containing tenplate code stored as program files.
+The tool will try to remove all template code in student submissions prior comparison.

+### Common code
+If this feature is turned on, the tool will try to remove all similar code segments that are common among student submissions.
+This might result in longer processing time.

+### Reported similarities
+The instructor can select reported types of similarity.
+If the submission language is other than Java and Python, only JPlag should be selected.